 Some might call it a non-disclosure disclosure.

-Surveillance footage just released by Broward County Sheriff’s department runs about 27 minutes.
+Surveillance footage that was eventually released by the Broward County Sheriff’s department runs about 27 minutes long.
 According to the time stamp on the video, the footage begins at 2:22 p.m. on Feb.
-14, less than one minute before police claim that suspect Nickolas Cruz opened fire inside the freshman building.
+14, 2018, less than one minute before police claim that suspect Nickolas Cruz opened fire inside the freshman building.
 It ends at 2:49 p.m.

 What does this video show?
 Absolutely nothing.

 During the first 58 seconds, we see various individuals driving a golf cart down empty exterior corridors.
 A few people — we can only assume they’re people because they’re are deliberately obscured by blur boxes — are seen just lingering around near by.
 This is followed by 26 minutes of footage of an exterior empty sidewalk where nothing is happening.

 The video ultimately comes across as an insult to viewers’ intelligence.